 “I joined the Big Issue Foundation because I believe that homelessness can happen to anyone and that all of us should reach out in whatever way we can to help those who find themselves on the streets.”

-Pete Mills is the Founder and Managing Director of SmartResponse Media and has formally held Directorships at The Broadcast House and JML.
+Pete Mills is the Founder and Managing Director of SmartResponse Media and has formally held Directorships at The Specialist Works and JML.

-Pete joined The Big Issue Foundation as a Trustee in the summer of 2016 and is very passionate about the issue of homelessness, commenting:
+Pete joined The Big Issue Foundation as a Trustee three years ago in the summer of 2016 and is very passionate about the issue of homelessness, commenting: